dmccan/yada-wiki/readme.txt

 = Can I use custom permalinks? =

 The wiki links are based on links to wiki page titles, so it is expected that you will use the "Post name" type of permalink structure.
+You can change the URL slug for links from 'wiki' to another word of your choice on the Yada Wiki settings page.

 = How can I change the colors of the wiki links? =